-Gift and Inheritance tax, or Capital Acquisitions Tax (CAT) may be due on gifts and inheritances you receive.
+Gift and Inheritance tax, also known as Capital Acquisitions Tax (CAT) may be due on gifts and inheritances you receive.
 The amount owed is set by Irish Tax and Customs and is currently charged at 33%.

 CAT is due on all inheritances, but you don’t need to pay CAT on gifts worth under €3,000 - this is called a Small Gift Exemption.

-If someone gives you a gift and then passes away within two years, it is then considered to be an inheritance and the Small Gift Exemption doesn’t apply.
+However, the Small Gift Exemption doesn’t apply if someone gives you a gift and then passes away within two years because it’s then considered an inheritance.

 Yes, as well as the Small Gift Exemption several types of gifts and inheritances are exempt from CAT entirely, these include:

 You also get an allowance for gifts and inheritance from certain relatives and family members.
 You won’t have anything to pay if this is below the threshold.

 You can check the full list of exemptions and explanations on the Revenue.ie website.